atlantis-amps/atlantisdockerfilebatch/README.md

 # Dockerfile to run Atlantis
 For resources and additional information see docker_resources.txt

-## Dockerfile built on Ubuntu 20.04
+Dockerfile built on Ubuntu 20.04

-## To create the Docker image first edit the Dockerfile
+### Before creating the Docker image, first edit the Dockerfile

 ## 1. Change the following line to your time zone